 "New York Rooftops I," spray paint, 8 x 14 ft, 1984, Damian Elwes

 After college, I worked on a film in New York.
-It was the early 80s, and there was new graffiti everywhere.
-You'd see a Basquiat poem on a wall, and then return a week later to find that other artists had added to it.
-I had thought of painting as being rather static and dead, but this kind of painting was alive and metamorphosing every day.
+It was the early 80s, and there was graffiti everywhere.
+You'd see a new Basquiat poem on a wall one day, and within week later other artists had added to it.
+Until then I had thought of painting as being rather static and dead, but this kind of painting was alive and metamorphosing every day.

 "Boys," spray paint, 5 x 7 ft, Damian Elwes

-One day on the film set, I had to keep a crowd waiting inside the entrance of a subway station.
-Keith Haring appeared and started making an artwork on top of a poster, and we struck up a conversation.
-I told him how much I would love to paint graffiti.
+One day on the film set, I had to keep a crowd at bay inside the entrance of the 34th Street subway station.
+Keith Haring appeared and started drawing on a poster and we struck up a conversation.
+I told him that his job looked a lot more fun than mine.
 He invited me to have a go, but I said that I didn't think I could paint over his work.
-Later, we went to a party together, and he encouraged me to buy some spray paint and find myself a wall.
+Later, we went to a party together, and he encouraged me to buy some spray paint and find myself an empty wall.

 "Abstract Graffiti," spray paint, 1984

 I knew about a building on West 56th Street and 7th Avenue that was empty and condemned to be torn down.
-My boss, Sidney Lumet, had just moved out, but I still had the keys.
-One weekend, I bought spray paint, and filled a room with color.
-I passed out .
+My boss had just moved out but I still had the keys.
+One weekend I bought spray paint and covered some walls in abstract graffiti.
+I passed out because I wasn't wearing a mask.
 Upon awakening, I blew my nose and colors came out.
-I looked around and saw that the walls were filled with my imagination and I was hooked.
+I looked around and saw that the room was filled with images from my imagination.

 "New York Rooftops II," 8 x 16 ft, 1984, Damian Elwes

 English art dealer Robert Fraser came to New York looking for graffiti artists for an exhibition called "Paris/New York."
 I took his assistant to the Hotel Wellington on 7th Avenue.
 By then, the hotel staff thought that I lived there.
 I bought a newspaper, as I did every day, and the bellboy said, "Good morning Mr. Elwes."
 We took an elevator to the 7th floor.
-I opened the door to the room with a credit card and we stepped out of the window and climbed across to the fire escape of my building on 56th Street.
-He and Fraser liked my paintings and invited me to be a part of the exhibition with Basquiat and Haring.
+I opened the door to the room with a credit card and we stepped out of the window and climbed across to the fire escape of "my" building.
+Fraser liked my paintings and invited me to be a part of an exhibition with Basquiat and Haring.

 "Derelict house near the Post Office Tower in London," spray paint, 1985, Damian Elwes

 Back in London I started painting graffiti in the streets.
 I searched for interesting walls that could frame and be a part of potential paintings.
-My brothers and I had grown up in London in the sixties, and the bomb sites left over from the war had been our playgrounds.
+My brothers and I had grown up in London in the sixties, and bomb sites (left over from the war) had been our playgrounds.